 Your ratio of debt to income is a formula lenders use to calculate how much money is available for a monthly home loan payment after all your other recurring debt obligations have been fulfilled.

-For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+In general, underwriting for conventional loans requires a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
-Recurring debt includes car loans, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
+Recurring debt includes things like car loans, child support and credit card payments.

 Some example data:

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing

 - Gross monthly income of $6,500 x .36 = $2,340 can be applied to recurring debt plus housing expenses

 - Gross monthly income of $6,500 x .29 = $1,885 can be applied to housing

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses